-Installing a Nest thermostat is one of the easiest ways to optimize the daily schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you can expect, it won’t work properly or at all if you see an error code show up.
-The precise error code supplies useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to optimize the everyday schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you can expect, it won’t work well or at all if you see an error code appear.
+The specific error code supplies useful information about the underlying problem, something a professional technician can use to present solutions that much faster.

-Let’s consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the projected cost to do so.
-Don’t forget that while the investment will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you could address it and the approximate cost to do so.
+Don’t forget that while the costs will ultimately depend on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A trained technician will check electrical connections and wiring until they find the source of the problem.
+A professional technician should check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

 Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and progressively inspect each wire, ensuring they are fully attached into the connector with the proper amount of exposed copper.
-When they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and slowly look at each wire, ensuring they are fully inserted into the connector with the proper amount of uncovered copper.
+When they locate the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually power down.
+In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power by using a USB cable.
-In the event it reveals error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t find anything wrong with these components, it will likely be best to call a pro.
+Because this error can drain your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power by using a USB cable.
+In the event it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
 More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician should meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician should carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+Even though this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
 You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+With installation of a Nest Power Connector, you may notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is transported using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off as soon as possible.
-You can then get in touch with a professional technician with the proper experience diagnosing and resolving electrical damage.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical problems.

 e73 – Critical

-This could be as simple as the breaker being shut off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s best to contact a local professional.
+This will sometimes be as straightforward as the breaker being switched off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to contact a local professional.